angelofallars/axyl-iso/README.md

 [Download](https://github.com/axyl-os/axyl-iso/releases) the latest Axyl release from the Releases section.

-Once you've downloaded the `.iso` file, flash the `.iso` into a portable drive, like a flash drive.
-We recommend using [balenaEtcher](https://www.balena.io/etcher/) for this task, available on Windows, Linux and macOS.
+Once you've downloaded the `.iso` file, flash the ISO image into a portable drive, like a flash drive.
+We recommend using [balenaEtcher](https://www.balena.io/etcher/) for this task.

 Then, boot from the flash drive from the BIOS/UEFI.